CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-5-Improving-your-Secure-Posture.md

 ![Workflow automation generated email message](../Images/asc-workflow-automation-automated-email.gif?raw=true)

 6. Test/trigger your automation manually:
-    - On the Security Center sidebar, click on **Recommendations** from the **General** section.
+    - On the Security Center pane, click on **Recommendations** from the **General** section.
     - Look for recommendation **Azure Defender for SQL should be enabled on your SQL servers** under **Remediate vulnerabilities** click on it.

     ![](../Images/trigger-logic-app.png)

     - Select resource **asclab-sql-xxx** (here xxx is unique ID) and then click on the **Trigger Logic App** button.
     - In the Trigger a logic app blade, select the Logic App you created in the previous step (Send-RecommendationsChanges) then click on **Trigger**.
     - You should receive an email, verify in your inbox.
+On the labvm-xxxxxx open a new tab in web browser and navigate to https://outlook.office365.com.

   ![](../Images/trigger-logic-app1.png)